Belgian government in exile: Belgian refugees

 One of the most pressing concerns facing the government in exile in 1940 was the situation of Belgian refugees in the United Kingdom.
 By 1940, at least 15,000 Belgian civilians had arrived in the United Kingdom, many of them without their possessions.
 The refugees had originally been dealt with by the British government, however in September 1940, the government established a Central Service of Refugees to provide material assistance and employment for Belgians in Britain.

-The British public was exceptionally hostile to Belgian refugees in 1940, because of the belief that Belgium had betrayed the Allies in 1940.
+The British public was exceptionally hostile to Belgian refugees in 1940, because of the belief that Belgium had betrayed the Allies in May 1940.
 A British Mass Observation report noted a "growing feeling against Belgian refugees" in the United Kingdom, closely linked to Leopold III's decision to surrender.

 The government was also involved in the provision of social, educational and cultural institutions to Belgian refugees.
 In 1942, the government sponsored the creation of the Belgian Institute in London to entertain the Belgian refugee community in London.
-By 1943, there were also four Belgian schools in Britain with 330 pupils between them, in Penrith, Braemar, Kingston and Buxton.
+By 1943, there were also four Belgian schools in Britain with 330 pupils between them, in Penrith, Braemar, Kingston upon Thames and Buxton.